Process mining: History and place in data science

-The term "Process mining" was first coined in a research proposal written by the Dutch computer scientist Wil van der Aalst ("Godfather of Process mining").
-Thus began a new field of research that emerged under the umbrella of techniques related to data science and process science at the Eindhoven University in 1999.
-In the early days, process mining techniques were often convoluted with the techniques used for workflow management.
-In the year 2000, the very first practically applicable algorithm for process discovery, "Alpha miner" was developed.
-The very next year, in 2001, a much similar algorithm based on heuristics called "Heuristic miner" was introduced in the research papers.
-Further along the link more powerful algorithms such as inductive miner were developed for process discovery.
-As the field of process mining began to evolve, conformance checking became an integral part of it.
-The year 2004 earmarked the development of "Token-based replay" for conformance checking purposes.
-Apart from the mainstream techniques of process discovery and conformance checking, process mining branched out into multiple areas leading to the discovery and development of "Performance analysis", "Decision mining" and "Organizational mining" in the year 2005 and 2006 respectively.
-In the year 2007, the first-ever commercial process mining company "Futura Pi" was established.
-The "IEEE task force on PM", a governing body was formed in the year 2009 that began to overlook the norms and standards related to process mining.
-Further techniques were developed for conformance checking which led to the publishing of "Alignment-based conformance checking" in the year 2010.
-In 2011, the first-ever Process mining book was published.
-Further along in 2014, a MOOC course was offered by Coursera on Process mining.
-By the year 2018, nearly 30+ commercially available process mining tools were in the picture.
-The year 2019 earmarked the first Process mining conference.
-Today we have over 35 vendors offering tools and techniques for process discovery and conformance checking.
+The term "process mining" was coined in a research proposal written by the Dutch computer scientist Wil van der Aalst.
+By 1999, this new field of research emerged under the umbrella of techniques related to data science and process science at Eindhoven University.
+In the early days, process mining techniques were often studied with techniques used for workflow management.
+In 2000, the first practical algorithm for process discovery, "Alpha miner" was developed.
+The next year, research papers introduced "Heuristic miner" a much similar algorithm based on heuristics.
+More powerful algorithms such as inductive miner were developed for process discovery.
+2004 saw the development of "Token-based replay" for conformance checking.
+Process mining branched out "performance analysis", "decision mining" and "organizational mining" in 2005 and 2006.
+In 2007, the first commercial process mining company "Futura Pi" was established.
+In 2009, the IEEE task force on PM governing body was formed to oversee the norms and standards related to process mining.
+Further techniques for conformance checking led in 2010 to alignment-based conformance checking".
+In 2011, the first process mining book was published.
+About 30 commercially available process mining tools were available in 2018.

-Process mining should be viewed as a bridge between data science and process science.
-Process mining focuses on transforming event log into a meaningful representation of the process which can lead to the formation of several data science and machine learning related problems.